VCVRack/Rack/plugins/community/repos/bsp/README.md

 NOTE: try modulating the position with the post output (feedback).

+# RMS

+A Root-Mean-Square based envelope follower, coupled with a slew limiter.

+The rise and fall rates can be configured separately.

+The module can be used to derive envelopes from audio signals, e.g. to implement compressor effects.

 # Sway

 A kind of slew-filtered noise generator, mainly designed for randomizing control voltages.